S3 method for class 'formula'

 .all

-The formula method for .all does not allowthe submitted formula to have a left hand side.
+The formula method for .all does not allow the formula in .all to have a left hand side.

 .adj